True story:

 ACC Tip: The best scholarship is typically in-state tuition.

 In researching colleges, it is helpful to understand how a school has historically awarded need-based and merit aid while knowing it can change.
-Be aware that some schools displace need aid with merit aid.
+Be aware that some schools don't give much need or merit add.
+Others may displace need aid with merit aid.
 So, if a student is awarded merit aid, a school might reduce need-based aid.
 In some cases, I have seen a student be expected to pay more when a merit scholarship was added to the financial aid packet.
 The key is for families to ask if the school "stacks" scholarships on top of need-based aid and appeal if there is an issue.

-Below is a framework to help classify the types of schools out there.
+Below is a general framework to help classify the types of schools out there.

 Types of Schools:

-• Some have full-ride scholarships, but they are very competitive.
-(NCSU Par, ECU Scholars, Charlotte Levine)
+Some have full-ride scholarships, but they are very competitive.
+(NCSU Park, ECU Scholars, Charlotte Levine)

 Full Implementation of the NEW FAFSA